KolorCompany/KolorEyesIframeAPI/README.md

 The easiest and the most common way to deal with events on Javascript : a single callback function for each event.
 You can pass your handling functions on the 'events' object at the instanciation time, like on the first code exemple of this repository, or you can override handlers at the runtime, defining new functions for specific events.

+**onReady**

+    api.onReady()
+This event is fired when the 360 player is ready, this is the best entry point for you to place your initialization code.

 **onConnected**

     api.onConnected()
-This event is fired when the API is connected to the Iframe, it generally a good place to place your initialization code.
+This event is fired when the API is connected to the Iframe.

 **onPlay**